Cengkaruk/qiscus-sdk-web/docs/introduction-2.md

 > Note: We assume that you already downloaded the sample app.
 The sample app
 > will be needed to work together with the sample dashboard.

+You can explore the sample dashboard [here](https://dashboard-sample.herokuapp.com) to try it online, or you also can download the source code to deploy it locally or to your own server.

-To start with sample dashboard, you should do the following steps: clone sample dashboard [here](https://github.com/qiscus/dashboard-sample), or just copy the following code:
+To start trying sample dashboard on your end, you should do the following steps: clone sample dashboard [here](https://github.com/qiscus/dashboard-sample), or just copy the following code:
 ```bash